reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 # Hi-Res Audio Enabler Magisk Module

 ## Descriptions
-- Enable hi-res audio format PCM 24 bit or 32 bit through modification of audio policy if device supported.
+- Enable hi-res audio format PCM 24 bit or 32 bit through modification of audio policy if device is supported.
 - May causes problems in unsupported device.

 ## Screenshots